A Complete Guide to SEO Friendly URLs13 Min Read

 - Omit filename extensions

-- Make your URLs similar to the page titles (up to a reasonable degree)
+- Make your URLs similar to the page titles

 - Block dynamic and infinite-space URLs